 For example, car parks could go underground, allowing for fewer cars on the road.
 Seamless networks of walkways, cycling paths and public transport nodes are also among the plans for the new districts.

 More green spaces will be created, linking up to green networks islandwide.

 Upcoming Precincts at Bayshore, Holland Plain and Kampong Bugis

 The largest of the three precincts is Bayshore, a 60-hectare district located beside East Coast Park.

-It will have the capacity for about 12,500 public and private homes, and is projected for launch after 2024, when the Bayshore and Bedok South train stations are completed.
+It will have the capacity for about 12,500 HDB built-to-order flats and new condos, and is projected for launch after 2024, when the Bayshore and Bedok South train stations are completed.